-This manual is intended to provide guidance for both Developmental Disabilities Program (DDP) staff and providers to support and ensure the health and safety of persons with developmental disabilities while receiving services funded by DDP.
+This manual is intended to provide guidance for both Developmental Disabilities Program (DDP) staff and providers to support and ensure people's health and safety while receiving services.
 People should have a quality of life that is free of abuse, neglect, exploitation, and unnecessary risk of harm or threat to their well-being.
 A provider's incident management system must include a systemic incident approach that focuses on prevention and staff involvement to provide safe environments for the people they serve.
-Quality starts with those who work most closely with the people receiving services.
+Quality starts with those who work most closely with people receiving services.
 Terms used in this manual are defined in Section 10.
-The incident management procedures for the Montana Department of Public Health and Human Services (DPHHS), DDP must be followed when an incident occurs during the course of delivery of DDP-funded services including Children, Adult, and Self-Directed services.
-The manual identifies and addresses requirements for staff and functions of DDP's DAta Management System (DMS) DDP.
+The incident management procedures for the State of Montana's Department of Public Health and Human Services (DPHHS), Developmental Disabilities Program (DDP) must be followed when an incident occurs during the course of delivery of DDP-funded services including Children, Adult, and Self-Directed services.
+The manual identifies and addresses requirements for staff and functions of DDP's Data Management System (DMS) DDP.
 Providers and individuals self-directing services are required to use DDP's DMS to report, track, and follow-up on incidents.

 DDP requires the implementation of a plan of action to prevent the recurrence of similar incidents.
-This, along with other required activities, allows providers to be proactive in their responsibilities to reduce the risk of harm to persons receiving DDP-funded services.
+This, along with other required activities, allows providers to be proactive in their responsibilities to reduce the risk of harm to persons receiving DDP funded services.
 Incident management reporting includes the ability to identify common or recurring incidents, recurring deficiencies, and outlier incidents for aggregating and analyzing findings and trends.